-Latrobe City has developed a design brief for the project and a design competition is planned for mid-2017 to select the project architect.
+Latrobe City has developed a design brief for the project and the tender process is underway to select the architectural team.
 Stakeholder consultation is also underway, including meetings to progress the development of additional car parking near the venue.

 Designs and plans will be developed throughout 2017 and early 2018 with construction expected to commence in mid-2018.
 The precinct is scheduled to open in mid-2020.